AvanzaBank/astrix/astrix-modules/README.md

 * A module can export a type which makes it available to other Modules
 * A module can also import types that are exported by other modules, thereby making that type available internally in the module

-Astrix Modules is used internally by the Astrix Framework to keep distinct parts of the framework isolated.
+Astrix Modules is used internally by the Astrix framework to keep distinct parts of the framework isolated.
 Its also used to support a plugin architecture for all extension points in the framework.
-Astrix Modules have no dependencies to the Astrix Framework, and might therefore be used as a general purpose DI framework without using the Astrix framework.

 ### Example Usage